krain-arnold/CrossClusterMigration/README.md

 and deploy an identical Project in another Cluster.
 It provides an option to delete the original Project after the migration is complete.
 This is intended as a framework for similar automation workflows.
 The OpenShift Project that was used in this example is available [here](https://github.com/tahonen/tigerinapod).
+A much more detailed description of this is avaiable on the [TigerIQ blog](http://www.tigeriq.co/cross-cluster-migrations/).